 This course is designed specifically for interior design students.
-It will aid the student in developing an understanding of basic principles with applications in the preparation of drawings, use and care of instruments and equipment, lettering, orthographic projections, sectional views, auxiliary views, detailing, lighting, plumbing and the use of schedules.
+It will aid the student in developing an understanding of basic principles with applications in the preparation of drawings, use and care of instruments and equipment, lettering, sectional views, detailing, lighting, plumbing and the use of schedules.
 Student must complete this course with a grade of "C" or higher.
 Lab fee required.

 This course is designed to familiarize the interior design student with the materials and interior finishes used in both residential and commercial applications.
 Emphasis is placed on product knowledge and characteristics, building systems and indoor environmental quality.
 Cost estimation, fabrication techniques and installation methods will be introduced.
 As a result, students will foster professional terminology.
 A variety of field trips and/or guest speakers will be scheduled to enhance class lectures.
 Lab fee required.

 This specialized design course for kitchens and baths utilizes the understanding of basic elements and principles to create spaces the consumer wants.
 One must learn to blend architectural styles, colors and themes with function and purpose.
 Lab fee required.

 Completed project documents assist the designer with presenting a professional presentation to the client through drafting a set of plans that will help the client and trades understand the project.
 Drafting techniques will be utilized.
 Lab fee required.

 Knowledge of construction and systems is essential in kitchen and bath design.
 An understanding of foundation-to-roof construction, wiring, plumbing, heating, ventilation and air conditioning must be integrated.
 This first course discusses building codes, healthy houses, foundations and floor systems, wall systems, building materials and project estimating.
 Lab fee required.